 2. Budget

 If you’re on a budget, vinyl or composite cladding is cost-effective and durable.
-However, for those seeking long-term value, brick or stone may be worth the higher upfront cost.
+However, brick or stone may be more expensive for those seeking long-term value.

 3. Aesthetic Preferences

-The visual style of your home plays a big role in the choice of cladding.
+Your home’s visual style plays a big role in the choice of cladding.
 For a modern look, metal or composite cladding might be ideal.
-If you prefer a traditional appearance, wood or brick offers a classic touch.
+Wood or brick offers a classic touch if you prefer a traditional appearance.

 4. Environmental Impact